DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 :warning: Due to limitation by current VCV Rack 2 API (v2.6.6, today), unfortunately _FranKe_ module doesn't support _presets_ (.vcvm) and _module selections_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't supported for both preset and module selection files.
 However, you'll can save (and load) whole sequencer state "as-is" to/from separate file, like you can do for any document (also, as explained below, you'll can save/load a particular pattern, and a particular track whatever its role).

-:information_source: Due to important amount of saved datas, _FranKe_ module uses a **packed binary file** (instead of json who are causing lags during patch autosave feature), also for data integrity checkings (the binary file is always checked after save, and saved again if necessary).
+:information_source: Due to important amount of saved datas, _FranKe_ module uses a **packed binary file** (instead of json who are causing signifiant lags during autosave feature), also for data integrity checkings (the binary file is always checked after save, and saved again if necessary).
 Also, to avoid intentional "binary file patching" (to attempt to bypass editing restrictions by Demo/Trial), all save and load routines are using file encryption algorithms, and strong _cryptographic hashing_ functions!

 ----